 Addressing homelessness is a high priority for the city centre.
-At the last annual street count, there were 177 people sleeping rough within three kilometres of the Sky Tower.
+At the last street count, there were 177 people sleeping rough within three kilometres of the Sky Tower.

 What else is happening

 Other initiatives in place for supporting homelessness in Auckland City include:

 - Emergency housing is available near the city centre at James Liston Hostel, which has been renovated using City Centre Targeted Rate funding and now offers 52 beds.

 - 80 new studio and one bedroom apartments will be available for the city's homeless with Auckland City Mission's redevelopment project, Mission HomeGround which is due for completion in 2020.